buildkite/agent-stack-k8s/DEVELOPMENT.md

 ### CI ❤️  integration test

-At the time of writing, the CI pipeline run in an EKS cluster, `agent-stack-k8s-ci` in the `buildkite-agent` AWS account.
+At the time of writing, the CI pipeline run in an EKS cluster, `agent-stack-k8s-ci` in the `buildkite-dist` AWS account.
 CI deployes the controller onto `buildkite` namespace in that cluster.

 ## Running from source